 Styx has seen many fads come and go since its inception in 1972, but there’s one thing that has stayed the same during that time.
 You cannot beat a kick-ass live rock show!
 The band is out on the road now with Joan Jett and Tesla delivering kick-ass shows in cities all over the U.S. much to the delight of fans who love getting the most bang for their buck.
 The band has included a few tracks in their setlist from The Mission which is their first studio album in twelve years. **SPOILER ALERT** There’s another big surprise in their setlist, so you may want to stop reading now.
-“Mr. Roboto” back in the setlist for the first time in decades!
+“Mr. Roboto” is back in the setlist in its entirety for the first time in decades!
 The band is scheduled to ring the show to the Coastal Credit Union Music Park in Raleigh, North Carolina on Thursday, June 14.
 We had the pleasure of sitting down with the band’s new singer (giggles) Lawrence Gowan and talked about the tour, adding “Mr. Roboto” back to the live show and busting his ass on that spinning keyboard!

 I find it kind of funny when I hear someone refer to you as the “new singer.”
 You’ve had that gig for nineteen years!

 Lawrence Gowan/Styx: You’re right; I just started my twentieth year with the band.
 I like the fact that at my age if they refer to me in anyway with the word “new” in it, then I’m perfectly happy with it.
 It is ironic especially in light of the fact that we did what’s been the most successful studio album in this era last year with The Mission.
 There’s a lot of myself included in that record so if you still want to refer to me as the new guy, then I’m perfectly fine with that.
 For a quite a long time, I referred to Phil Collins as the new singer in Genesis so I can understand how people do that.